 Early Career Forum

 If you are a predoctoral student, a postdoctoral trainee, or an early career faculty member who wants to network, share ideas and experiences, and advance academic and professional development skills, then the Early Career Forum is for you!
 The Early Career Forum is an interactive event designed to enhance academic career development and grow future generations of leaders in the pain community.
-This year's new lineup includes a mentor networking event, a mock study section, an NIH grant roundtable, and a research ideas sounding board.
+This year's new lineup includes a mentor networking event and breakout sessions focused on academic career development topics:

-- Faculty Mentoring Event: Come interact with interdisciplinary senior faculty researchers and clinicians.
-Networking groups will be organized based on discussion topics.
+Mentor Networking Event: Come interact with interdisciplinary senior faculty researchers and clinicians.
+Networking groups will be organized based on discussion topics selected by attendees.

-- Mock Study Section: Learn about the peer-review process by observing the review of a basic science and a clinical or behavioral science grant by faculty experienced in the scientific peer review process.
+- Mock Study Section: Learn about the peer-review process by observing the review of a Fellowship (F) or a Career Development (K) grant by faculty experienced in the scientific peer review process.

 The Early Career Forum aims to